 This approach focuses on expanding training and standardized procedures across all levels of HROs and donors, incorporating lessons from the PCFWC-Land-O-Lakes Case Study on employee engagement, multilingual materials, and effective implementation (PCFWC, 2024).

-6. Implement Statewide Education and Outreach Campaigns
+F. Implement Statewide Education and Outreach Campaigns

 Recommendation: Fund and expand statewide education and outreach initiatives to build strong community partnerships and drive local engagement.